jostylr/literate-programming/lp.md

 We have a few prototypes we use.
 The main one is the Doc constructor which is what a literate programming string gets turned into.

-We also create a Block object for each section of a literate program.
-Within that block, we have code blocks created which are augmented arrays and not a proper prototyped object.
+We also create an Hblock object for each section of a literate program.
+Within that block, we have code blocks created which are objects with a lines array and a few other properties.
+See [Make Code](#make-code).

+The most important part to understand of the structure is that doc.hblocks is an object with the heading names pointing to the relevant hblock.
+And that each hblock has a cblocks property with the various code blocks.
+And those code blocks carry the lines as well as information about being compiled.

 ### Document constructor

 The first Hblock is stored under the name firstHblock.
 It contains whatever happens before the first heading.

+We attach a lot of functionality to a doc via the prototype.

 [](# "js")